Terry Neraasen on Attraction and Affiliate Marketing Principles

 The first two are classics and are also the parent material for the personal develop industry that burgeoned after their publication.
 Both are designed to be read and assimilated as courses for development and manifestation of your true potential.

 They are textbooks not diversions.
 The third is similar and will in time be a classic as well.
-Why are these my favourites right now; because I’m done with failure and achieving below my potential.
+Why are these my favorites right now; because I am done with failure and achieving below my potential.

 These books and the exercises they push me to undertake in conjunction with The Master Key Master Mind Alliance and Go90Grow, are making a huge difference in my life right now.

-In short to generate the equivalent of $100,000/year from affiliate and network marketing by the end of 2017.
+In short to generate the equivalent of $100,000 per year from affiliate and network marketing by the end of 2023.